bruceraup/glims_aster_gains/README.md

 at the start of 2024.  `create_new_gains_STAR.py` is a standalone command-line program, but it uses the above-mentioned Web service to get the gains for each
 STAR entry, based on latitude and the new equator crossing time.

+# Script to call web service

+The script `create_new_gains_STAR.py` repeatedly calls the above-described web service to calculate gains for times and locations in an input spreadsheet.
+This particular code does so for a spreadsheet provided by Jeff Kargel to update the Data Acquisition Requests for the ASTER system.
+The gains are inserted into a new spreadsheet created as output.

 # Background Reference

 * Raup, Bruce H., Hugh H. Kieffer, Trent M. Hare, and Jeffrey S. Kargel